+So what is the top way to stimulate the vagus nerve?
 It’s easy.
 Relax.
 Or maybe that’s not so easy.
 If finding moments of true relaxation in your life are hard to come by, that could be the key factor that is driving your digestive issues and weight gain.
 I’d say you need to break through that concrete wall.
+Consider the following approaches:

-- Meditation – has been shown to increase vagal activity.
+- Meditation.
+Meditation has been shown to increase vagal activity.
 Check out this article on the benefits of meditation.

-- Breathing – a simple breathing exercise in which the exhale is longer than the inhale has been shown to stimulate the vagus.
+- Deep Breathing.
+A simple breathing exercise in which the exhale is longer than the inhale has been shown to stimulate the vagus.
 Just breathe in for a count of 4, and out for a count of 6.
 Repeat for at least 3 minutes.

 - Probiotics.
 Certain strains of probiotics have shown to increase GABA, the relaxation neurotransmitter in the brain, via stimulation of the vagus nerve.

 - Yoga.
 Yoga increase vagus nerve activity and your parasympathetic system in general.
 Studies have shown that yoga also increases GABA.